ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Connections between the client, Oblvious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
-The scheme of the encapsulated request detemrines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.
+The scheme of the encapsulated request determines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.